omlou/xfetch/readme.md

   query: { // Converted to URL parameters
     id: 1
   },
-  data: { // Converted to request body parameters; if the body parameter is specified simultaneously, this parameter will be ineffective
+  data: { // Converted to body parameters; if body is specified simultaneously, this parameter will be ignored
     name: "Tom",
     age: 18
   },
-  contentType: "json", // Specify the Content-Type in the request headers
+  contentType: "json", // Specifies the Content-Type in the request headers
-  responseType: "json" // Enable response data preprocessing; specify the type of response data })
+  responseType: "json" // Enables preprocessing of response data and specifies the response data type })
 ```